tommyvdz/RunPowerWorkout/README.md

 | --- | --- | --- |
 | 2   | 4   | 6   |

-If you have a device with low memory (level 1 or 3), you won't be able to choose fields individually.
+If you have a device with low memory, you won't be able to choose fields individually.
 You will have to enter a string representing the fields in order.
 For instance `368201` will display

 | Pace     | Step Power   | Cadence    |
 | -------- | ------------ | ---------- |